I am so excited to be teaming up with these amazing teachers to share some of our favorite math strategies for numbers and counting!

 These work mats can even be used for counting practice!

 Subscribe to get our latest content by email.

 Success!
 Now check your email to confirm your subscription.

-A Kindergarten Smorgasboard of Math Strategies You Can COUNT On! was last modified: September 29th, 2016 by Greg Smedley-Warren
+Math Strategies You Can COUNT On! was last modified: August 22nd, 2018 by Greg Smedley-Warren

 Howdy, I am Mr. Greg.
 I have been teaching for 11 years.
 I spent a year teaching fifth grade, two years in second grade and am now in my 9th year in Kindergarten.
 Kindergarten is my passion and my calling but honestly, that wasn’t how it started.
 Read the whole story >